Ready to spend time in the great outdoors this fall and connect with nature?

 Ballycroy National Park, which was established in 1998, is Ireland's newest national park.

-The park comprises of the largest expanses of peatland left in Europe, consisting of 117.79 square kilometres of Atlantic blanket bog.
+The park comprises of the largest expanses of peatland left in Europe, consisting of 117.79 square kilometers of Atlantic blanket bog.
 Its unique habitat features a diversity of flora and fauna.

 The park is also considered a great spot for stargazing and on a clear night, you can reportedly see over 4500 stars.